twotwentyseven/handbook/appraisal-programme.md

 <p>
 For all regular team members, catch-ups should happen at least twice a month.
    </td>
-   <td>The team lead should maintain a calender, in coordination with Eric, of all catch-ups.
+   <td>The team lead should maintain a calender, in coordination with Nathan, of all catch-ups.
 <p>
-The team member is responsible for writing up summaries of these meetings in a Google doc supplied by Eric.
+The team member is responsible for writing up summaries of these meetings in a Google doc supplied by Nathan.
    </td>
   </tr>
   <tr>